towercomputers/toweros/README.md

               build-tower-image thinclient
 ```

-## 3. Description of the main modules
+## 3. Implementation

-To date,`tower-tools` includes six main modules: `toweros.py` and `towerospi.py` to build the OS images used by the `thinclient` and the hosts. `sshconf.py` which manages `tower-tools` and `ssh` configuration files. `provisioner.py`, `pacman.py`, and `nxssh.py` which respectively allow you to provision a host, to install an application on it even without an internet connection and to run a graphical application of a host from the ` thinclient`.
+To date, `tower-tools` includes six main modules: `toweros.py` and `towerospi.py` to build the OS images used by the `thinclient` and the hosts. `sshconf.py` which manages `tower-tools` and `ssh` configuration files. `provisioner.py`, `pacman.py`, and `nxssh.py` which respectively allow you to provision a host, to install an application on it even without an internet connection and to run a graphical application of a host from the ` thinclient`.

 ### 3.1.
 TowerOS

-`toweros.py` is the module responsible for generating an image of TowerOS when the `build-tower-image thinclient` command is executed.
+`toweros.py` is the module responsible for generating an image of TowerOS with the `build-tower-image thinclient` command.

-TowerOS is based on Arch Linux and `toweros.py` uses the `archiso` tool (see https://wiki.archlinux.org/title/archiso).
+TowerOS is based on Arch Linux, and `toweros.py` uses the `archiso` tool (see https://wiki.archlinux.org/title/archiso).

-The installer contains all the pacman and pip packages needed to install the system and `tower-tools` which is ready to use from the first boot.
-In this way, the installation of the system as well as the provision of a first host does not require an internet connection.
+The installer contains all the pacman and pip packages necessary for installing the base system and `tower-tools`, which is ready to use from the first boot.
+In this way, the installation of the system, as well as the provisioning of a first host, does not require an Internet connection.

 Here are the different steps taken by `toweros.py` to generate an image:

 1. Gathering the necessary builds.
 The script starts by checking for the existence of a `./dist`, `./builds` or `~/.cache/tower/builds/` folder.
 If one of them exists, this is where the script will fetch the builds and place the final image.
-If no folder exists the script creates the folder `~/.cache/tower/builds/`.
+If no folder exists, then the script creates the folder `~/.cache/tower/builds/`.
+Next:
-Once the `builds` folder is determined:

-    1. The script checks if it does not contain the NX builds.
+    1. The script checks if it contains the NX builds.
 If not, it downloads it.
     2. The script then verifies that the Tower OS PI image is present.
 If not, it launches the build of a new image (cf. Tower OS PI).
     3. Finally the script checks for the existence of a `tower-tools` wheel package.
 If it does not exist the package is retrieved from Github.